tenjin/tenjin-android-sdk/README.md

 Testing the Android Referrer:
 ----
 To test the Android `INSTALL_REFERRER` is working:

 1. Do the above initialization instrutions
-2. Open up your `./adb shell` - if `adb` is not in your home directory locate it in yoru Android SDK folder
+2. Open up your `./adb shell`.
+If `adb` is not in your home directory locate it in your Android SDK folder
 3. Run your app
 4. Filter for the `REF` tag in your IDE
 5. Run `am broadcast -a com.android.vending.INSTALL_REFERRER -n <com.your.apppackage>/com.tenjin.android.TenjinReferrerReceiver --es "referrer" "ai=test&gclid=click_test"`